 Cleanse lashes DAILY with a gentle, water-based cleanser.
 If you wear a lot of makeup, wash once to first remove make up and then a second time to cleanse the face.
 Buildup on the lash line may lead to blehpharitis, (inflammation of the eyelash follicle) an eye infection, or worse demodex (eye mites)

 Be careful when applying oily face/eye creams.
-If it comes in contact with the extensions it will break down the bond and come off
+If it comes in contact with the extensions it will break down the bond of attachment faster.

 Be gentle!
 No rubbing, pulling, or plucking extensions

-Be careful around heat such as ovens and lighters, it will singe and disfigure the extensions
+Be careful around heat such as ovens, bbq’s and lighters, it will singe and disfigure the tips of the extensions.

 ·NO mascara, liquid liners, gel liners, or organic solvents such as oils, glycols or carbomers.
 Those ingredients will break down the cyanoacrylate adhesive and cause the extensions to pop off.
 They will also result in a sticky buildup residue on the base of the extensions that may lead to an eye infection.
-If not wearing eyeliner is unavoidable use a dark powder with an angle brush or use a felt tip eyeliner.
-The liquid liner from the Sephora house brand also comes off very easily.
+If you must wear eyeliner use a dark powder with an angle brush or use a felt tip eyeliner instead.
+We recommend the non-waterproof liquid liner from the Sephora house brand.
+Click Here to purchase.

 Oily skin types experience shedding at a faster rate.
 We recommend wiping your lids throughout the day to prevent oil build up on the extensions.
 Hormonal imbalances, extreme stress, taking antibiotics or immunosuppressants may also affect your lash growth cycle.
 Iron deficiency, lack of nutrients may cause lash loss.
-Thyroid disease is known also known to cause poor retention.
+Thyroid disease is also known to result in poor lash retention.

 As you can see there are numerous factors that may cause lash fall out.
 If you feel your eyelash extensions are falling out at a faster rate than normal please do not hesitate to contact us and we will work together to find out the cause.
 Always remember the cleaner you keep them the longer they last!